This review contains affiliate links. Please see my disclaimer for more info.

-BAD: You promote to other “biz owners” who are also promoting their stuff to you LOL.
-Members have very little interest in your offers, and it’s no different from the likes of IBO Toolbox or any other exchange.
+So, some members will have little interest in your offers, and it’s no different from the likes of IBO Toolbox or similar platforms.

 #2: Advertising on Websites

 GOOD: Reach a wider audience on websites that generate targeted traffic from various resources and track your hits using a tracker tool provided.

 #3: Search Engine Traffic